CleanDiffuserTeam/CleanDiffuser/README.md

 <!-- NEWS -->
 ## 🔥 News and Change Log

+- [**2024-06-24**] 🥰 We have added Consistency Models into CleanDifuser.
+With one model, you can do both Consistency Distillation and Consistency Training!
+Check out an example in `tutorials/sp_consistency_policy.py` !
+(Note: Our consistency training implementation refers to the improvedverslon, see https://arxi.org/abs/2310.14189.)
 - [**2024-06-20**] 🛠️ We have prepared dependency requirements for **Tutorial**, **RL**, and **IL** environments to avoid compatibility issues.
 - [**2024-06-17**] 🔥 We released arxiv version of [**CleanDiffuser: An Easy-to-use Modularized Library for Diffusion Models in Decision Making**](https://arxiv.org/abs/2406.09509).